-Prepare a double boiler with water in the bottom pan.
+Next, prepare a double boiler by putting one cup of water in the bottom pan.
 Add the top pan and place over medium-high heat.
-Once near boiling, turn the heat to low and simmer.
+Once near boiling, turn the heat to low and let simmer.

-In a separate small saucepan on the stove, bring the remaining ½ cup of water or juice.
+In a separate small saucepan on the stove, add the remaining ½ cup of water or juice.
 Turn the heat to medium-high and bring to a boil.

-Once boiling, add the lemon juice and the Jello packet to the hot liquid.
-Mix well to dissolve.
+Once boiling, add the lemon juice or mold inhibitor and the Jello packet to the hot liquid.
+Whisk well to dissolve.
+Turn off the heat.

-Carefully and slowly, pour the jello mix into the double boiler with the oil and lecithin while whisking consistently until all ingredients are incorporated.
+Carefully and slowly, pour the Jello mixture into the double boiler that contains the melted oil (or cannabutter) and lecithin.
+Whisk consistently until all ingredients are incorporated.

-Using a squeeze bottle or pipette, add the gummy mixture to your molds of choice.
+Working quickly, using a squeeze bottle, pipette, or piston funnel, add the gummy mixture to your gummy molds of choice.

-Allow the filled molds to set for at least 30 minutes at room temperature or in the refrigerator before attempting to remove the gummies from the molds.
+Allow the filled molds to sit and set for at least 30 minutes at room temperature or in the refrigerator before attempting to remove the gummies from the molds.

-Run a Test Batch First: As always, I recommend you make one *non-infused* test batch of gummies before trying with your actual product to ensure you like the process, taste, and consistency of the final product.
+Run a test batch first: I recommend you make one *non-infused* test batch of gummies before trying with your actual infusion to ensure you like the process, taste, and consistency of the final product.
 This ensures no good stuff gets wasted.

-Unflavored Gelatin Note: If you are using butter or solid coconut oil, use ¾ ounce (3 packs) of Knox gelatin.
+Unflavored gelatin: If you are using butter or solid coconut oil, use ¾ ounce (3 Knox packs) of gelatin.
 If you are using a liquid oil, such as MCT oil, use 1 ounce (4 Knox packs) of gelatin.
 If you want an extra firm gummy, use 1¼ ounce (5 Knox packs) of gelatin.

-Lecithin Options: Yes, you can use powdered lecithin in place of the liquid lecithin in the exact same amount.
-If your infused oil has sunflower lecithin, you should still add the 2 teaspoons of lecithin called for in this recipe.
+Lecithin: You can use powdered or liquid lecithin in the exact same amount.
+If your infused oil was already made with lecithin, you should still add the additional lecithin called for in this recipe.

-A Word of Caution When Air Drying: Humidity will cause an issue of oil sweating if you are air-drying your gummies, especially if they are made with MCT oil.
-If it is humid where you live, you must air dry your gummies in the refrigerator where the temperature and humidity are better controlled.
+When air drying: Humidity will cause an issue of oil sweating if you are air-drying your gummies, especially if they are made with MCT oil.
 If you use a food dehydrator to dry your gummies, you must ensure it does not use heat.
-Any low-temperature dehydrators (~90°) will cause your gummies to melt.